Code-Institute-Submissions/MichaelLetson-Django-Portfolio-Project_NovResub/README.md

 I created a respository and opened in gitpod to create my code.
 To move my code from gitpod to repository ready for deployment I followed these steps (which I did often to show a journey of creating my site):

--git add .
+- git add .
--git commit -m "message"
+- git commit -m "message"
--git push
+- git push
--git pull --rebase
+- git pull --rebase

 ## Tools